dnoice/audio-transcriber/README.md

 *If you find this project helpful, please consider giving it a ⭐!*

-**Special thanks to the absurdist narratives of Whisperton McTranscribe and the rebellious integer 7 for making transcription testing infinitely more entertaining!**s
+**Special thanks to the absurdist narratives of Whisperton McTranscribe and the rebellious integer 7 for making transcription testing infinitely more entertaining!**